 Can I return my tickets if I can’t attend a performance?

-If you’re a subscriber to the Grand Theatre Presents Pick Four or More, you can exchange your tickets up until 4 pm on the business day before the show – there is a service charge of $2.75 plus HST.
-Regular tickets are final sale, with no refunds or exchanges - please be mindful of your purchase.
+If you’re a subscriber to the Grand OnStage Pick Four or More season, you can exchange your tickets up until 4 pm on the business day before the show – there is a service charge of $2.75 plus HST.
+Regular, non-subscription, tickets are final sale, with no refunds or exchanges - please be mindful of your purchase.

 Can I bring my drink into the auditorium during the performance?

 At select performances and events, patrons may bring drinks into the auditorium during the performance.
 If you are not sure if drinks are permitted inside the theatre at the show you’re attending, please ask the ushers or other theatre staff.